 Getting your COVID-19 vaccine and booster shot is one of the best ways to protect yourself against the virus.
 But it’s not a foolproof prevention plan.
 It’s still possible to get COVID-19 and pass it to others, and that includes when you’re on the job.

-Although many companies have moved to remote work, not all can.
-If you have to go in, there are some steps you can take to better protect yourself from COVID-19.
+Most companies have now returned to work or have adopted a hybrid of some office attendance combined with work from home.
+When in the office there are some steps you can take to better protect yourself from COVID-19.

 Wear a mask.
-This is especially important if you work with the public or in a large office space.
+While many places no longer require masks, this is still a good method of protection and is especially important if you work with the public or in a large office space.
 Your risk is much lower if you work outside, so you may not need a mask.
-But if you come into close contact with others, a mask is a good idea, even outdoors.
-Talk to your employer about requiring masks for workers or the public so that your risk goes down.
+But if you come into close contact with others, a mask is a good idea, even outdoors If the COVID-19 Community level is high in your area.
+Talk to your employer about their rules requiring masks for workers or the public so that your risk goes down.

 Keep your distance.
 It may not be possible to stay 6 feet away from everyone at your job, but when it is, take your space.
 This keeps you from breathing in droplets from others and vice versa.
 If you work in a flexible environment, talk to your employer about moving workstations permanently to create distance between you and your co-workers.